I first started hearing the encouragement to pray the Scriptures over my children a few years ago. But I didn’t really know what that meant.

 Your Prayer: Lord, give Elizabeth the discernment not to make poor choices because she wants to please other people, but to trust in You and believe you will protect her and show her the way.

 This isn’t about having some sort of perfect formula….you don’t have to do this exactly in the same way I do.
 And you can use these ideas with any Bible verse you want.
 For me, it’s great to have a springboard of ideas on how we can use Scripture in our prayer time!

 Praying verses over our children has an impact on their lives because of the power that is found in the Word.

 Want to dig into more Scriptures that can have a deep impact on your children?

-My new family devotional, Minding Your Mouth: A Biblical Study on the Discipline of Taming the Tongue, can help you do just that!
+My family devotional, Minding Your Mouth: A Biblical Study on the Discipline of Taming the Tongue, can help you do just that!
 Find it in our online shop!

-This study will guide you through talking with your kids about 10 verses of Scripture on the impact of our thoughts and words and Biblical applications that can be used in everyday life.
-It includes some fun extras, too, such as printable Scripture cards, coloring pages and copywork.
+This Bible study will guide you through talking with your kids about 10 verses of Scripture and how they guide our thoughts and words, plus Biblical applications that can be used in everyday life.
+It includes some fun extras, too, such as printable Scripture cards, coloring pages, and copywork.